isomerpages/enterprisesg-cpso/_about-us/01-faq-cpsr.md

 **6. How should I display the SAFETY Mark?**<br>
 Information on displaying the SAFETY Mark can be found in Appendix N of the Consumer Protection (Safety Requirements) Registration Scheme Information Booklet.

-**7. What is the validity period of the registration of the Controlled Goods?**
+**7. What is the validity period of the registration of the Controlled Goods?**<br>
 The registration of Controlled Goods is valid for three years, and may be renewed.

 For low risk level Controlled Goods, RS may renew the SDoC online through the [Consumer Product Safety and Accuracy (CPSA) System](https://cpsa.enterprisesg.gov.sg/totalagility/forms/custom/publicsite/login.html).

+For medium and high risk level Controlled Goods, RS may approach the CAB who issued their CoC to have the Controlled Goods re-certified.

+RS are encouraged to initiate the renewal process 6 months prior to the expiration date.

+**8. Would the Consumer Product Safety Office be conducting checks to ensure that the SDoC is genuine?**<br>
+Yes, the Consumer Product Safety Office will conduct audits to ensure that submissions are done appropriately.

+**9. What is the penalty of supplying unregistered Controlled Goods?**<br>
+Any person found guilty of selling unregistered controlled goods, is liable upon conviction, to a fine not exceeding S$10,000 or imprisonment for a term not exceeding two years or both.